 Generally speaking, surcharging is a practice in which a merchant passes on all or part of the cost of accepting a credit card to a consumer.

 Surcharging is regulated by state and federal law.
 There is a patchwork of state regulations regarding surcharging.
 Connecticut, Massachusetts, Maine, and Puerto Rico currently prohibit surcharging.
 Other states, like Texas, California, Florida, and Oklahoma, have surcharging laws on the books, but a court or state attorney general has expressed a view that the law is not enforceable or that it would be enforceable only in certain limited circumstances.
 If you do business in multiple states, you may not be able to implement a surcharging program uniformly.
 State laws may also require specific notices or signage or set a cap on the surcharge amount.
 Again, please consult with your own legal counsel before implementing a surcharging program.

 What do Visa and MasterCard say about surcharging?

 Visa and MasterCard rules allow surcharging but set parameters for how it may be done.
 Merchants must register with the card brands 30 days before implementing a surcharging program.
 Surcharges may only be assessed on credit cards and are subject to a cap set by the card brands.
-The card brands also require certain signage at the point of sale apprising consumers of the surcharge.
-Recent versions of the Visa rules and MasterCard rules regarding surcharging—in particular, Visa Rule 5.5 and MasterCard Rule 5.12.2—are hyperlinked here for your convenience.
+The card brands also require certain signage at the point of sale, apprising consumers of the surcharge.
+Recent versions of the Visa and MasterCard rules regarding surcharging—particularly Visa Rule 5.5 and MasterCard Rule 5.12.2—are hyperlinked here for your convenience.
 Please note that the card brands update their rules periodically, usually around April and October of each year, so the versions hyperlinked here may not be the most recent ones.